carlyh-micb/ADC-documentation/create_OCA_list.md

 > 2. Format: [0-9]{3}
 > 3. Entry codes: 501&#124;527
 > 4. In the language tab for Entry: "501:Carniolan honey bee&#124;527:Russian honey bee" for English and "501:Abeille de Carniole&#124;527:Abeille russe" for French
+>
+# Convert from Excel to OCA

+The [XLS to OCA Converter](https://browser.oca.argo.colossi.network/#/) is currently hosted at Human Colossus Foundation (HCF) in the first phase of development.
+Upload the Excel document into the parser to create the OCA Bundle.

+You can open the archive and view the JSON code that describes each Capture Base and Overlay in any text viewer.
+The [SAID](identifiers_and_saids.md) identifiers for Overlays, Capture Base and the entire OCA Bundle are the filenames.
+The "meta.json" file lists all Overlays and Capture Base including their SAID identifiers.

+# Detailed OCA Creation Instructions

 [Follow this link to more detailed OCA schema creation instructions](create_OCA_schema.md).